What is MR12 in CS2?

 MR12 stands for “Max Rounds 12,” a format used in competitive Counter-Strike 2.
 In this format, each team plays a maximum of 12 rounds per half, leading to a total of 24 rounds in a match if all rounds are played.
 The first team to win 13 rounds wins the match.

-This format is a departure from the traditional MR15 format used in Counter-Strike: Global Offensive (CS:GO) vs CS2.
-In the old CS:GO each half used to be 15 rounds.
+This format is a departure from the traditional MR15 format used in Counter-Strike: Global Offensive (CS:GO).
+In the old CS:GO, each half used to be 15 rounds, resulting in a longer match duration.

 Features of MR12 in CS2